-Are the browning leaves of your Prayer plant bothering you?
+Is Prayer plant leaves turning brown bothering you?
 Unsolved brown spots on leaves can signify a cry for help from plants.

-The Prayer plant belongs to the Maranta family, which is known to have a unique feature of diurnal leaf movement that gives its name.
+The Prayer plant (Maranta leuconeura) belongs to the Maranta family, which is known to have a unique feature of diurnal leaf movement that gives its name.

 The gorgeous leaves of the Prayer plant lay flat during daylight and fold up to resemble praying hands during nighttime.